 About Me

-Nakita Noël Mitchell, MSW, LCSW, OSW-C
+MSW, LCSW, OSW-C

 Areas of Practice

-I have dedicated my training and career to supporting individuals, partners, and families as they navigate the complex intersections between mental/emotional health, physical health/illness, and significant life transitions.
-I have worked in a variety of settings: hospital-based palliative medicine, community-based hospice, outpatient mental health in primary medicine, as well as adult and pediatric outpatient oncology.
+I have dedicated my training and career to the psychotherapeutic support of individuals, partners, and families as they navigate the complex intersections between mental/emotional health, physical health and serious illness, familial turmoil, and significant life transitions.

 Adjustment to Diagnosis of Cancer or Other Chronic, Life-Limiting Illness